Rust1667/a-FMHY-search-engine/README.md

 ## Usage
 Example:
 ![](fmhy-search.py-example-screenshot.png)
-(termcolor package is required to see the coloring on the search terms.)
+*(the termcolor package is required to see the coloring on the search terms.)*